mistrumcode/myladash2/README.md

 # myladash2
 I remade a lodash library in Javascript

-Please help me finish this job
+Please help me finish the job